johalun/documentation/wayland.md

 The SCFB backend is fairly untested and might have bugs.

+Weston also installs many example programs, just type
+`$ ls -l /usr/local/bin/weston*`
+to see what is available.

 ### Sway (or other wlc-based compositor)
 Start with
 `$ sway`